MathWorks-Teaching-Resources/Biosciences-Machine-Learning/README.md

 # Contribute

 Looking for more?
 Find an issue?
 Have a suggestion?
-Please contact the [MathWorks teaching resources team](mailto:%20onlineteaching@mathworks.com).
+Please contact the [MathWorks Educator Content Development Team](mailto:%20onlineteaching@mathworks.com).
 If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](./CONTRIBUTING.md) page on GitHub.

  *©* Copyright 2025 The MathWorks, Inc